dark-nova/wings-of-vaivora/docs/OFFSET.md

     - The parameter name for offset.

 + `<offset>`
-    - The current gem experience listed in the gem's UI.
-Ranges from 0 to 1 below its current maximum.
+    - The offset from server time.
+    - For instance, if you are 1 hour behind your chosen server, use offset `-1`.

 + list
     - Lists the available `<tz>`s to pick.